VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

     'match[]': ['{__name__!=""}']
 ```

-Note that `sample_limit` and `series_limit` [scrape_config options](https://docs.victoriametrics.com/sd_configs.html#scrape_configs)
-cannot be used in stream parsing mode because the parsed data is pushed to remote storage as soon as it is parsed.

 ## Scraping big number of targets

 A single `vmagent` instance can scrape tens of thousands of scrape targets.
 Sometimes this isn't enough due to limitations on CPU, network, RAM, etc.